-The mathematics and computer science program serves a variety of purposes:
+The mathematics program serves a variety of purposes:

-- maintaining a vigorous and flexible program for mathematics and actuarial science majors - providing the necessary mathematical foundations for engineering and science students - offering an introduction to modern quantitative methods for students of management, economics, and the social sciences - enhancing other disciplines through minors in mathematics and computer science The mathematics majors give students a sound foundation in modern mathematics and its applications.
-The majors are quite flexible, allowing for emphasis on pure or applied mathematics.
-In recent years mathematics majors have found excellent placement in a number of fields, including actuarial science, computer applications and Ph.D. study.
+- maintaining a vigorous and flexible program for mathematics majors - providing the necessary mathematical foundations for engineering and science students - offering an introduction to modern quantitative methods for students of management, economics, and the social sciences

+The mathematics major gives the student a sound foundation in modern mathematics and its applications.
+The major is quite flexible, allowing for emphasis on pure or applied mathematics.
+In recent years mathematics majors have found excellent placement in a number of fields, including actuarial, computer applications and Ph.D. study.

-Requirements for the Bachelor of Arts major in Mathematics
+Requirements for the major in Mathematics

 MATH 151 Calculus I 4

 MATH 152 Calculus II 4

 MATH 253 Calculus III 4

 MATH 271 Differential Equations 3

 MATH 281 Foundations of Higher Mathematics 4

 MATH 371 Linear Algebra 4

 MATH 481 Modern Algebra 4

 MATH 491 Advanced Calculus 4

-plus 6 credit hours in mathematics courses numbered above 240
+plus 6 credit ho urs in mathematics courses numbered above 240

 Total credit hours 37